telerik/xaml-docs/controls/radlegend/overview.md

 ## Key Feautres

-* __Default geometry visualization__: The visual items of legend come with a predefined template that contains of a small rectangle geometry marking the color of the item and also a text title.
+* __Default geometry visualization__: The visual items of legend come with a predefined template that contains a small rectangle geometry marking the color of the item and also a text title.

-* __Flexible customization__: The legend items can be easily customized via the LegendItem objects which populates the control's Items collection.
+* __Flexible customization__: The legend items can be easily customized via the LegendItem objects which populate the control's Items collection.
 Additionally, you can fully customize the visual via the [ItemTemplate]({%slug radlegend-itemtemplate%}) of the control.

 * __RadChartView integration__: The controls from the RadChartView suite come with a built-in [support for the RadLegend control]({%slug radchartview-features-radlegend-support%}).